-16. Expressing Effects of a Mitigation The effects of a mitigation on a Tranche will be expressed as a change to the Tranche-specific pre-mitigation values for LoRE and/or CoRE.
-The utility will provide the pre- and post-mitigation values for LoRE and CoRE determined in accordance with this Step 3 for all mitigations subject to this Step 3 analysis.
-17. Determination of Pre-Mitigation LoRE by Tranche The pre-mitigation LoRE is the probability that a given Risk Event will occur with respect to a single element of a specified Tranche over a specified period of time (typically a year) in the planning period, before a future mitigation is in place.
-18. Determination of Pre- Mitigation CoRE The pre-mitigation CoRE is the weighted sum of the scaled monetized values of the pre-mitigation levels of the individual Attributes using the utility's full cost-benefit approach MAVF.
-The CoRE is calculated using the full cost-benefit approach MAVF tool constructed consistent with Step 1A above.
-19. Measurement of Pre- Mitigation Risk Value Score The monetized pre-mitigation risk value score will be calculated as the product of the pre-mitigation LoRE and the pre-mitigation CoRE for each Tranche subject to the identified Risk Event.
+16. Expressing Effects of a Mitigation The effects of a Mitigation on a Tranche will be expressed as a change to the Tranche-specific pre-mitigation values for LoRE and/or CoRE.
+The utility will provide the pre- and post-mitigation values for LoRE and CoRE determined in accordance with this Step 3 for all Mitigations subject to this Step 3 analysis.
+17. Determination of Pre-Mitigation LoRE by Tranche The pre-mitigation LoRE is the probability that a given Risk Event will occur with respect to a single element of a specified Tranche over a specified period of time (typically a year) in the planning period, before a future Mitigation is in place.
+18. Determination of Pre- Mitigation CoRE The pre-mitigation CoRE is the sum of each of the pre-mitigation Risk-Adjusted Attribute Values using the utility's full Cost-Benefit Approach.
+The CoRE is calculated using the full Cost-Benefit Approach tool constructed consistent with Step 1A above.
+19. Measurement of Pre- Mitigation Risk Value The monetized pre-mitigation risk value will be calculated as the product of the pre-mitigation LoRE and the pre-mitigation CoRE for each Tranche subject to the identified Risk Event.
 20. Determination of Post- Mitigation LoRE The post-mitigation LoRE calculation will be conducted at the same level of granularity as the pre-mitigation risk analysis within Step 3.
-The calculated value is the probability of occurrence of a Risk Event after the future mitigation is in place.
+The calculated value is the probability of occurrence of a Risk Event after the future Mitigation is in place.
 21. Determination of Post- Mitigation CoRE The post-mitigation CoRE calculation will be conducted at the same level of granularity as the pre-mitigation risk analysis.
-The post-mitigation CoRE is the weighted sum of the scaled monetized values of the post-mitigation levels of the individual Attributes using the utility's full cost-benefit approach MAVF.
-22. Measurement of Post- Mitigation Monetized Risk Value Score The monetized post-mitigation risk value score will be calculated as the product of the post-mitigation LoRE and post-mitigation CoRE for each Tranche subject to the identified Risk Event.
-23. Measurement of Risk Reduction Provided by a Mitigation The risk reduction provided by a risk mitigation will be measured as the difference between the values of the monetized pre-mitigation risk value score and the monetized post-mitigation risk value score.
+The post-mitigation CoRE is the sum of each of the post-mitigation Risk-Adjusted Attribute Values using the utility's full Cost-Benefit Approach.
+22. Measurement of Post- Mitigation Monetized Risk Value The monetized post-mitigation risk value will be calculated as the product of the post-mitigation LoRE and post-mitigation CoRE for each Tranche subject to the identified Risk Event.
+23. Measurement of Risk Reduction Provided by a Mitigation The risk reduction provided by a risk mitigation will be measured as the difference between the values of the monetized pre-mitigation risk value and the monetized post-mitigation risk value.
+24. Use of Expected Value for CoRE; The utility will use expected value for the Cost-Benefit Approach-based measurements and calculations of CoRE in Rows 13, 18, 19, 21, 22, and 23.
+If a utility chooses to present Alternative Analysis of monetized preand post-mitigation CoRE using a computation in addition to the

-24. Use of

-Expected

-Value for

-CoRE;

-Supplemental

-Calculations

-The utility will use expected value for the cost-benefit approach-based measurements and calculations of CoRE in Rows 13, 18, 19, 21, 22, and 23.
-If a utility chooses to present alternative calculations of monetized pre- and post-mitigation CoRE using a computation in addition to the expected value of the cost-benefit approach MAVF, such as tail value, it does so without prejudice to the right of parties to the RAMP or GRC to challenge such alternative calculations.